-The SFDA has published a specific medical device authorized representative agreement template that can be used as it is since it has the minimum required clauses.
+The SFDA requests a specific agreement template for the medical device authorized representative that legal manufacturers and local Saudi companies can sign as-is since it has the minimum required clauses.
 Note that:

 - The authorized representative shall have a separate agreement for each manufacturer it represents within KSA.

 - A manufacturer can appoint different AR for each medical device category or group, therefore different agreements.

 - Once the AR Agreement is signed, it must be legalized by both parties in their respective countries.

 The validity of the AR agreement is a minimum of two years.
 Note that the issued AR license’s validity cannot be longer than the validity of the AR Agreement.
 The applicant can submit an AR application for the validity of one year, two years & so on, and the fees are charged accordingly.